Director Liability + AI Oversight

 Board Question Framework

-A structured set of questions directors should ask management about AI deployments -- organised by risk category, designed to demonstrate informed oversight.
+A structured set of questions directors should ask management about AI deployments, organised by risk category and designed to demonstrate informed oversight.

 Annual Governance Review